 A physical or mental disorder creating behavior harmful to property, safety, or public welfare can make an applicant inadmissible.
 However, neither a physical nor a mental disorder alone is sufficient to make an applicant inadmissible.
 Such a disorder must be associated with harmful behavior to be grounds for inadmissibility.

 Similar to waivers for communicable diseases, this waiver is granted at the discretion of the USCIS after a recommendation from the Centers for Disease Control and Prevention.

 The civil surgeon or panel physician conducting the medical examination will evaluate the applicant’s history, behavior and physical appearance when determining if an applicant has a drug abuse or addiction problem.

 Waivers are unavailable for applicants found to be inadmissible on the grounds of drug abuse or addiction.
 Nevertheless, an applicant may overcome inadmissibility based on drug abuse or addiction if the abuse or addiction is found to be in remission.

 Do you have a question about you or your family member’s qualifications for a green card based on a health condition?

-At the Law Offices of Vaughan de Kirby, we know how important it is for you and your family get accurate information about qualifying for a green card.
+At Jatoi & de Kirby, APC, we know how important it is for you and your family get accurate information about qualifying for a green card.
 Our San Francisco immigration attorneys can advise you on how best to prepare your green card application and whether you may qualify for a waiver.
 Call us today at 415-221-2345 for more information.